 We keep our client files for a minimum of seven years.
+However, routine email correspondence that does not contain substantive legal advice is regularly deleted.
 Our client and contact directories are much more difficult to systematically destroy, so we remove such information when we can if it does not appear that we will be contacting you again.
 However, if you ask, we will remove such contact information right away.
 We keep any personal information relating to our general correspondence with people who are not our clients, newsletters, seminars and marketing activities for about two years after the newsletter ceases publication or a seminar or marketing activity is over.

 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.
 Alternatively, we may send some or all of the client file to our client.